Marcus

 Best of the city under one roof

-Our local editors have handpicked the best of the best restaurants and chefs and gathered them on one place at Time Out Market Montréal.
-It's a 40,000-square-foot culinary and cultural destination that's centrally located downtown in the Centre Eaton de Montréal—the biggest in the city of its kind—stocked with 13 eateries, 6 bars for beer, wine, cocktails and mocktails, a cooking school to learn new tricks and techniques, a boutique, and cultural spaces devoted to art, music and more.
-Time Out Market Montréal brings the best of the city under one roof.
+Our local editors have handpicked the best of the best restaurants and chefs and gathered them under one roof at Time Out Market Montréal.
+It's a 40,000-square-foot culinary and cultural destination that's centrally located downtown in the Centre Eaton de Montréal—the biggest in the city of its kind—stocked with 13 eateries, 6 bars for beer, wine, cocktails and mocktails, a cooking school to learn new tricks and techniques, cultural spaces and more.
 But don't just take our word for it.

 Where to find the best restaurants downtown